dante0747/coderator.dev/_posts/2020-12-25-how-to-make-your-reviewer-cry-using-optional.md

 ## What is Optional?
 Before diving into the main subject, let’s review some definitions and see what **Optional** is.
-As a Java developer, you should have encountered the famous (and notorious) **NullPointerException** that occurs when you're going to access a **null** reference.
-With a quick search, you can find thousands of memes and jokes about null references in Java (and other languages as well). **Optional** came to play in Java 8 to help programmers get rid of all of the problems caused by **null** references.
+As a Java developer, you should have encountered the infamous **NullPointerException** that occurs when you're going to access a **null** reference.
+With a quick search, you can find thousands of memes and jokes about null references in Java (and other languages as well). **Optional** came in to play in Java 8 to help programmers get rid of all of the problems caused by **null** references.
 Have a look at
 [this article](https://www.oracle.com/technical-resources/articles/java/java8-optional.html), from
 [Oracle technical resources](https://www.oracle.com/technical-resources/), to read more about the motivation of